-Robo-advisors have managed to transform the industry even though they’ve only been around for a little over a decade.
+Robo-advisors have transformed the industry even though they’ve only been around for a little over a decade.

 How Robo-Advisors Work

 Over the last decade, robo-advisors have become a booming industry.
-Their streamlined portfolio management services have transformed the industry with their low fees, ease of use, and dramatically lower minimum investment requirements.
-To understand this new segment of investment management, we first need to know how robo-advisors work.
+Their streamlined portfolio management services have transformed the industry with low fees, ease of use, and dramatically lower minimum investment requirements.
+To understand this new investment management segment, we first need to know how robo-advisors work.

 Robo-advisors use software and computer algorithms to invest clients’ money.
-When you invest with a robo-advisor, you typically answer a series of questions relating to your current financial situation, risk tolerance, financial goals, etc. The robo-advisor creates a suggested portfolio based on this information, typically made up of various exchange-traded funds (ETFs).
+When you invest with a robo-advisor, you typically answer questions relating to your current financial situation, risk tolerance, financial goals, etc. The robo-advisor creates a suggested portfolio based on this information, generally various exchange-traded funds (ETFs).

-One of the most appealing aspects of robo-advisors is that once your money is invested, ongoing monitoring of your account is entirely automated; you don’t need to make any investing decisions.
+One of the most appealing aspects of robo-advisors is that ongoing monitoring of your account is entirely automated; you don’t need to make any investing decisions.
 You don’t even need to log into your account.
 The robo-advisor handles almost all ongoing portfolio management.

 The History of Robo-Advisors